akshatsri47/Bank_base/README.md

 # Bank API Server

 This project is a Node.js API server that provides access to bank and branch data.
 The API supports REST endpoints to fetch a list of banks and their branch details.
 It is designed to interact with a PostgreSQL database.
+Time taken to complete the assignment 1.5 hours

 The data can be found in this https://github.com/Amanskywalker/indian_banks